bjsi/youtube-dl-split-chapters/README.md

 The output will be a directory containing each chapter as a separate audio file.

 Note: You can use the same options and arguments as the normal `youtube-dl`.
+Works with audio and video from youtube.